+As the City of Richmond grew it had the foresight to imagine what a critical role arts would play in the culture of the city and a purpose-built art center was proposed as part of its new civic infrastructure (the first of its kind in America).
 The Civic Center facilities were originally master planned and designed by planner Carol Aronovici and famed architects Richard Neutra and R.M.
 Schindler in the late 1930s.
 The implementation of this design was interrupted by the Great Depression and World War II and a new design was later executed by San Francisco’s most famous civic architect, Timothy Pflueger.
-The City Hall, Hall of Justice, Auditorium/Art Center and Public Library complex was completed in 1951.
+The City Hall, Hall of Justice, Auditorium, Art Center and Public Library complex were completed in 1951.
 The low, linear forms — from the prominent colonnades that form a band around the Civic Center plaza to the horizontal brickwork cladding to the slender 65-foot wide City Hall building — reflect the mid-century modern style popularized in the late 1940s and 1950s.
-Read more here.

 In 1951 the Richmond Art Center moved to a 24,000 square foot purpose-built facility in the new downtown Civic Center Plaza, where it is still located today.
 With the new building, featuring six studios, three gallery spaces and large outdoor courtyard, the founding vision for the Center – as a “community studio workshop” – expanded to include an ambitious exhibition program, special events, and outreach programs.

 Today Richmond Art Center remains true to Salmi’s vision as a being a place for the community to come together to make and experience art.